cookiejar/cookietemple/docs/available_templates.rst

 ^^^^^^^^

 This template is a `Flask <https://flask.palletsprojects.com/en/1.1.x/>`_  based Web Template that can be customized from two basic layouts and many available frontend templates.
-It contains all the code, necessary for project setup and automatic deployment on a LinuxVM.
+It contains all the code, necessary for project setup and automatic deployment on a Linux server.

 Design
 ^^^^^^^^
 The whole template is designed to be as customizable as possible.
 Note that all templates could be customized with a full featured Frontend template setup during the template creation process.
 However, if you don´t like the offered templates or simply want to create your own frontend, you can create your template with only a minimal frontend.
 You can choose from two main options:

 The basic setup
 ++++++++++++++++++++++++++++++++++
 The basic theme is designed to provide only minimal code needed for getting started: Thus it comes with only minimal HTML/CSS/JS code (but you can initalize it with a full featured frontend, if you want to) and basic Flask configuration.
-However, it contains all the code needed for automatic deployment on a LinuxVM and adheres to the COOKIETEMPLE project structure standards.
+However, it contains all the code needed for automatic deployment on a Linux server and adheres to the COOKIETEMPLE project structure standards.
 See :ref:`web usage` for more information.

 .. code::

-    Exploding_Springfield/
     ├── AUTHORS.rst
     ├── CHANGELOG.rst
     ├── CODEOFCONDUCT.rst